alfonsoristorato/lucreziasPresent/lucreziasPresent-backend/README.md

 - create the db
 - as our springboot app will run in a docker container and connect to the remote MySql, we need to create a database and user like so:
-  CREATE USER 'username'@'dockerContainerIpAddress' IDENTIFIED WITH authentication_plugin BY 'password';
   CREATE DATABASE lucreziasPresent;
   USE lucreziasPresent;
-  CREATE USER 'user'@'dockerContainerIpAddress' IDENTIFIED WITH mysql_native_password BY 'password';
+  CREATE USER 'user'@'dockerContainerIpAddress(end it with rather than 1)' IDENTIFIED WITH mysql_native_password BY 'password';
   GRANT ALL PRIVILEGES ON lucreziasPresent.\* TO 'username'@'dockerContainerIpAddress';
   FLUSH PRIVILEGES;
-- allow fw access to port 3306 from dockerContainerIpAddress;

 ### Install automysqlbackup to backup your db

 - sudo apt-get install automysqlbackup
+- configuration:

+1. sudo nano /etc/default/automysqlbackup
+2. change DBNAME to the dbName you want to backup, else it will backup all of them

+- The backup files are located in /var/lib/automysqlbackup by default

+- command to manually run the backup (it will do it daily anyway, just for testing)

+1. sudo automysqlbackup

 - command to restore backup:

 1.  from unzipped: mysql -u root -p tableName < backup.sql
 2.  from zipped: gunzip < database_2016-05-20_13h31m.Friday.sql.gz | mysql -u root -p databasename

 ### Allow remote access to MySql (needed for docker to be able to connect)

 https://www.digitalocean.com/community/tutorials/how-to-allow-remote-access-to-mysql

+- bind address to docker0 (and version ending with 2 too)
-- allow docker port and bind address to docker0
+- allow docker port to 3306

 ### Transfer your docker-compose.yml to your droplet